zhleonix/vscode-plantuml-ext/README.md

 The previous release of this extension had the following external dependencies:
 1. JAVA
 2. PlantUML.jar
-3. GRAPH VIZ
+3. GRAPHIC VIZ

 **This release attempts to reduce the barriers to entry by packaging together the dependent software distributions.** Currently, the only external dependency is JAVA.
+Note, VizJS should be installed via the Command Palette immediately post installation of this extention (refer to section 'PlantUML VisJS Support' below).

+I genuinely tried to eliminate all dependencies to enable this extension to work right out of the box.
 I just spent the last one week attempting to native compile (ie. Way Ahead Of Time as opposed to JIT) plantuml.jar into a native terminal app for Win/Linux/Mac.
 Unfortunately, PlantUML's use of AWT put an end to those aspirations.
+Without the ability to native compile plantuml.jar, with limited capacity to use ProGuard to eliminate dead code due to the heavy use of reflection; I am left with the heavy Java footprint sizes.
+This wouldn't be such an issue of Microsoft VSCode marketplace remove their 20mb extension size restriction.

 This release of the extension bundles the following software:
 1. plantuml-VSCode-8407.jar